canary-for-cognition/multimodal-dl-framework/classifier/README.md

 The dataset must also contain:

 * A `metadata` folder where a `dataset.csv` file summarising the information about the data is dynamically generated;
-* A `split` folder containing the metadata for the cross validation and where the data split is dynamically generated.
+* A `split` folder containing the metadata for the CV and where the data split is dynamically generated.

 The metadata for generating the splits are CSV files stating which items belong to each set in each split and where each row correspond to a CV split.
 The metadata must be structured as follows: